xtXu/notebook/NumericalOptimization/bfgs_method.md

 To guarantee the convergence, we can store the $s^k,y^k,\rho^k$ only when meeting the Li-Fukushima condition (i.e. Cautious Update).

 ## For Non-Smooth Function
+Trouble with nonsmoothness:
++ Gradient may not exist
++ Negative sub-grad does not descent
++ Curvature can be vary large